jlaskie/example-portfolio/README.md

 ## Example Portfolio Template :sparkles:

-I wanted to create a template that I could potentially use for creating portfolio sites.
+I wanted to create a template that I could use for creating portfolio sites.
 Essentially it's an example portfolio!
 Some of the images already have the gradient borders around them which I added in Figma instead of doing it via Tailwind

 ## Frameworks :hammer: